Comedy music: Musical description

 Musical description includes animal or even nonsensical sound effects that illustrate certain events or situations within the music piece.
 Examples of this are the bird calls in Beethoven's Pastoral Symphony composed in 1808, the bleating of sheep in Strauss's Don Quixote composed in 1897, and sound effects that illustrate hunting or market scenes in Medieval Italian caccie.

 References to particular styles

 Inclusion of folk or popular music techniques in certain passages creates humorous effect.
 Examples of this are the clumsy folk-like dance technique incorporated in the last movement of Haydn's Symphony No. 82 – nicknamed The Bear – composed in 1786 and Hindemith's use of the Shimmy in his Suite 1922 for Piano.

 Incongruency

 The use of incongruency creates contrasts between music styles and techniques, and this is done with parodistic intent.
 An example of this is Haydn's Symphony No. 60 – nicknamed Il Distratto – composed in 1774.

 Orchestral devices

 The use of unusual orchestral devices creates the element of surprise.
-Examples of this are the tuning of violins in the last movement of Haydn's Symphony No. 60 composed in 1774 and the use of col legno in the last movement of Berlioz's Symphonie fantastique composed in 1830.
+Examples of this are the tuning of violins in the last movement of Haydn's Symphony No. 60 composed in 1774, the use of col legno in the last movement of Berlioz's Symphonie fantastique composed in 1830, and the use of toy instruments in various classical pieces from the 1760s to the 21st century.